newDharma Talk | Atonement

 Resources

 Here are some of our ‘best of’ resources from the past year.
 Watch brain scientist, Dr. Jill Bolte Taylor’s fascinating TED talk on surviving a stroke.
-She reminds us of our interconnectedness and how human beings have the powerful gift of choice to embody that connection.
-Learn more about street retreats as a powerful practice [...]
+She reminds us of […]

 and justice for all